xunker/multi_zip/README.md

 For information about which backend gems work in which ruby, see [Supported Backend Gems](#supported-backend-gems).

-This work was inspired by [multi_json](https://github.com/intridea/multi_json) and [multi_xml](https://github.com/sferik/multi_xml).
-The first version was written while I was visiting Japan in 2014 and is dedicated to all the rubyists I met there.
+This work is inspired by [multi_json](https://github.com/intridea/multi_json) and [multi_xml](https://github.com/sferik/multi_xml).
+The first version was written while I was visiting Japan in 2014 and is dedicated to the Rubyists of Asukusa.rb and John Mettreux.

 ## Installation